lizageorge/learning-react/Notes/React - The Complete Guide.md

         - To use state on function-based components, you will have to use **react hooks**, a feature available from React 16.8
             - = react functions that allow you to add functionality to function-based components
-            - import the hook `useState()` from react and use it in your main component. useState() will always return an array of two elements, first is the current state expressed as an object and the second is a funciton to update (replace!) that state .
-The best way to use useState() is to call it multiple times to update the state alongside the replacing method it comes with.
+            - import the hook `useState()` from react and use it in your main component. useState() will always return an array of two elements, first is the current state expressed as an object and the second is a funciton to update (replace!) that state.
+You initialize it with the starting state in the param.
+When you call that method, you can either include new state in the param or an arrow function, which should incl the previous state in the param and return a new state object.
                 ```javascript
                 const App = props =>{
                     const [personState, setPersonsState] = useState ({